sanstorik/time_decision_maker/README.md

-A fully functional applications based on an iOS calendar application and ics data parsing.
+A fully functional application based on an iOS calendar application and ics data parsing.
 Suggestions finder algorithm perfomance was tested on customly created big .ics files.

 Application Supports: